How should a Christian view logic?

 Question: "How should a Christian view logic?"

-Logic is the science of deriving truth through the analysis of facts either directly (deductively) or indirectly (inductively).
+Answer: Logic is the science of deriving truth through the analysis of facts either directly (deductively) or indirectly (inductively).
 Logic takes given presuppositions, analyzes relationships, compares them with other known factors, and arrives at a conclusion that identifies a previously unknown fact.
 Logic is math with ideas instead of numbers.
 It is a way of identifying the relationships between ideas.

 Logic appears to be one of the natural laws God put into place at the creation of the universe.
 Then, God created mankind with a mind and the ability to reason.
 Being a creation of God, logic is a good thing which, when used properly, can point us toward God.
 Unfortunately, it is easy to use logic incorrectly.